 This anti-seizure drug is also being used for migraine headaches.
 There are many anecdotal cases of this drug helping RLS similar to the other drugs in this class.
 Sedation is often the limiting factor in using this drug for RLS.

 Topamax comes in 25, 100 and 200 mg tablets.
 It should be started at the lowest dose of 25 mg and increased by 25 mg per week if necessary.
 The maximum dose is 400 mg per day.

 This is a new anti-seizure drug that also has an indication for treating the pain associated with shingles and diabetic neuropathies.
-There are no studies with this drug and RLS, however it has the potential to work similarly to the other anti-seizure drugs.
+There are several studies (and 2 more recent ones published in 2014) that demonstrate that Lyrica is a very effective RLS drug.
+The recent studies found that 300 mg was more effective than Mirapex (pramipexole) at .25 mg and as or more effective than .50 mg.
 Sedation may be a significant problem.

 This medication comes in 25, 50, 75, 100, 150, 200, 225, and 300 mg tablets.
 It is usually dosed at 50-100 mg three times per day or 75-150 mg twice daily.

 NOTE: There are only a few studies on using blood pressure medication for RLS and most RLS specialists do not treat RLS with these drugs.

 A few trials have shown that Catapres has been helpful in RLS.
 It comes in 0.1 mg, 0.2 mg, and 0.3 mg tablets.
 The dose can be started at 0.1 to 0.3 mg at bedtime (which can often be helpful) and increased to 0.9 mg per day in divided doses.
 Side effects tend to be few and commonly consist of dry mouth, drowsiness, dizziness and constipation.